freiland/national-parks-api/README.md

 This app uses the gem 'will_paginate' to paginate results from an API call.
 Instead of all results matching the call being displayed at once to user, pagination displays a specified number of results.
 For this exercise, I have the pagination returning 5 results.

 To view the paginated results navigate to localhost:3000/paginate.
+To navigate to the next page of paginated results go to localhost:3000/paginate?page=2 or localhost:3000/paginate?page=3.